Engineering, control and longitudinal readout of Floquet qubits: Initialization of arbitrary Floquet states

-Using a binary search in the range $\left[1\ns,3000\ns\right]$, we extract in \cref{Figure_Initialization_Floquet_Qubits}(c) the minimal value for $\tramp$ corresponding to a fidelity $\mathcal{F}$ larger than 99\% (plain green), 99.9\% (hatched green) and 99.99\% (dotted green) for each ratio $\Delta/\varepsilon_{d1}$.
+\ag{The preparation fidelity is numerically computed as a function of the ramp time $\tramp$ and for various ratios $\Delta/\varepsilon_{d1}$ of the drive profile, see \cref{Figure_Initialization_Floquet_Qubits}(c).
+There we} identify the minimal $\tramp$ corresponding to a fidelity $\mathcal{F}$ larger than 99\% (plain green), 99.9\% (hatched green) and 99.99\% (dotted green) for each ratio $\Delta/\varepsilon_{d1}$.
 We characterize the boundary of these empirical regions (dashed lines in log-log scale) by fitting an empirical law

-where we find $C_1=18.9\ns$ for a 99\% fidelity, $C_1=28.4\ns$ for 99.9\%, and $C_1=36.4\ns$ for 99.99\%, respectively.
+where we find $\tau_1=18.9\ns$ for a 99\% fidelity, $\tau_1=28.4\ns$ for 99.9\%, and $\tau_1=36.4\ns$ for 99.99\%.
 Extrapolating this proportionality relation closer to resonance $\Delta=0$, we obtain the divergence of the adiabatic ramping time already observed in the context of driven two-body quantum systems~\citep{desbuquoisControllingFloquetState2017a}.
-In particular, for the small $\Delta/\varepsilon_{d1}$ used in the longitudinal readout of the previous section, we find that the initialization is limited by the adiabatic lower bound $\tramp = C_1/0.01 = 1.9\ms$ for a 99\% fidelity and $2.8\ms$ for a 99.9\% fidelity.
+In particular, for the small $\Delta/\varepsilon_{d1}$ used in the longitudinal readout of the previous section, we find that initialization cannot be obtained with times smaller than the adiabatic lower bound $\tramp \approx \tau_1/0.01 = 1.9\mcs$ for a 99\% fidelity and $2.8\mcs$ for a 99.9\% fidelity.